 Yes, students who have lived off-campus can apply.
-Generally, we prefer to hire students who have on-campus living experience, but have hired commuters in the past.
+Generally, we prefer to hire students who have on-campus living experience, but have hired commuters in the past and will hire them in the future!
 Transfer students who have lived on campus at any prior institution may apply.

 Availability of positions depends on how many students are leaving the RA position at the end of the semester.
 Generally, there are more open positions being hired in the Spring for the Fall semester because of graduating students, however, SLCE will run the hiring process in the Fall for the Spring semester if we have vacancies.

-Once hired, you can keep the position until you leave Utica College, even extending into your Graduate work.
+Once hired, you can keep the position until you leave Utica College, even extending into your Graduate work, should you meet the requirements and have a satisfactory performance review each year.
 RAs do not have to reapply to continue their employment.
 Students on the Alternate List do have to reapply to potentially receive an RA position offer or stay on the Alternate List.